hoangduytran/blender-manual/manual/editors/video_sequencer/preview/toolbar.rst

 Tweak :kbd:`W`
    Perform a multiple actions; first of it can be select images and by consequence their associated strip.
-   Second it can move strips using the same principles as the :ref:`Move tool <tool-vse-preview-move>`.
+   Second it can move strips using the same principles as the :ref:`Move tool <tool-sequencer-preview-move>`.
    Using the shortcut :kbd:`W`, will cycle between this tool and other sub-tools described below.

    :ref:`Select Box <tool-select-box>` :kbd:`B`